-Attending film school in London, my tastes absorbed science fiction (from Philip K. Dick to William Gibson) as well as other contemporary fiction and drama.
+Attending film school in London, my tastes absorbed more science fiction as well as other contemporary fiction and drama.
 The attraction of movies was in large part a way of combining pictures with language and stories, sound and music.
 It seemed the most complete of arts – still does.
 At art school I started making super-8 movies that had inter-titles or captions (there was no option for sound).
-So I was soon thinking about stories and eventually when I got to film school this was done on a more formal basis, sitting down with others and writing properly formatted scripts or preliminary treatments on a very tight schedule, only to watch them steadily being butchered by ‘the production process’.
+So I was soon thinking about stories and eventually when I got to film school this was done on a more formal basis, sitting down with others and writing properly formatted scripts or treatments on a very tight schedule, only to watch them steadily being butchered by ‘the production process’.
 Script-writing continued after I left film school, either to submit for funding, or just for my own short films (see Filmography).
 But film scripts are a very unsatisfactory form of literature.
 They don’t even have the status of plays, which at least stand for repeated performances, even with extensive interpretation.
 Film scripts are even more provisional, even more convoluted and fragmentary to read.
-Not surprisingly, my film scripts drifted into short stories at times, just to make for a better read.
+Not surprisingly, my film scripts drifted into short stories at times.
 But I’m not offering anything from the 70s or 80s here.